global-121/121-platform/services/PA-accounts-service/README.md

 # PA-accounts-Service

+WARNING: This readme is outdated.
+Please look at the main Readme in /services folder.

 The PA-accounts Service is the service for PA's who cannot store their wallet on their own device.

 ---